niklaswr/TSMP_WorkflowStarter/doc/content/gettingstarted.md

 git clone --recurse-submodules https://github.com/niklaswr/TSMP_WorkflowStarter.git
 ```

-and export the following path to an environment variable for later use,
+and export the following path to an environment variable for later use.

 ``` bash
 cd $PROJECT_DIR/TSMP_WorkflowStarter